Wisconsin hearing considers $614M plan to fund Milwaukee Brewers stadium repairs

 Democratic Gov. Tony Evers proposed giving the team almost $300 million in the state budget in exchange for the team extending its lease by 13 years, to 2043.
 Evers would have pulled the money from the state’s $7 billion surplus, but Republican lawmakers killed the plan after Assembly Speaker Robin Vos said he wanted a longer lease extension.

-The governor told the Wisconsin State Journal on Thursday that he’s concerned about how much the city and county will have to contribute but he’d probably support any stadium proposal that comes across his desk.
+The governor told reporters Thursday that he’s concerned about how much the city and county will have to contribute but he’d probably support any stadium proposal that comes across his desk.